mikeal/CADB/README.md

 The benefits of this approach are:

 * Predictable performance over time.
-  * As the entries in the store increase the tree depth the tree shape scales to the ideal new size.
+  * As the entries in the store increase the depth of the tree, the tree's shape scales and balances to the ideal new size.
   * The database never needs to be compacted in order to improve performance since the tree is iteratively balanced on mutation.
 Compaction only serves to remove orphaned data, read/write performance remains the same no matter how large the database file gets.